fDirham/TBPxTSE-Database-Demo/README.md

 6. How to sort the results of listening to changes in a collection

 ## Getting started
-Simply open index.html on the webpage.
+Simply open index.html on a web browser.

 ## Note schema